A stochastic model for the turbulent ocean heat flux under Arctic sea ice

 Since the pioneering oceanic boundary layer measurements of \citet{mcphee1976} during the Arctic Ice Joint Dynamics Experiment, there have been several experimental studies that have either directly \citep{moum1990, mcphee1992, perovich2002, shaw2009, stanton2012, peterson2017} or indirectly \citep{mcphee1982, JSW91} measured the ocean heat flux in the Arctic.
-The time series analysis by \citet{mcphee1992} has revealed the following interesting features regarding the ocean heat flux: (i) a large fraction of heat transport occurs in intermittent bursts which can be larger than the mean heat flux by an order of magnitude; (ii) the probability density functions (PDFs) of the ocean heat flux have large values of skewness and kurtosis, and hence are not Gaussian; and (iii) the PDFs obtained from heat flux time series on different days and at different depths have a self-similar form, which can be fit with separate exponential functions for the positive and negative segments.
-However, significant intersite differences in the heat flux have been observed and attributed to local topographical features of the ice-ocean interface \citep{JSW91}; recent high-resolution simulations of thermal convection over fractal boundaries \citep{toppaladoddi2021} with the same spectral properties as that of ice-ocean interface \cite{Rothrock:1980} provide support for this attribution.
+The time series analysis by \citet{mcphee1992} has revealed the following interesting features regarding the ocean heat flux: (i) a large fraction of heat transport occurs in intermittent bursts which can be larger than the mean heat flux by an order of magnitude; (ii) the probability density functions (PDFs) of the ocean heat flux have large values of skewness and kurtosis, and hence are not Gaussian; and (iii) the PDFs obtained from heat flux time series on different days and at different depths have a self-similar form, which can be fit with separate stretched exponential functions for the positive and negative segments.
+However, significant intersite differences in the heat flux have been observed and attributed to local topographical features of the ice-ocean interface \citep{JSW91}.
+This is because the interfacial roughness enhances the interaction between flows inside and outside the boundary layers, leading to an increased heat flux when compared to that of a flat interface \citep{Gilpin1980, TSW2015_EPL, TSW_PRL2017}.
+Recent high-resolution simulations of thermal convection over fractal boundaries \citep{toppaladoddi2021} with the same spectral properties as that of ice-ocean interface \cite{Rothrock:1980} provide support for this attribution.